 Responding to the inquiry by the Committee of the Primary School Board, on the Caste Schools in the City of Boston, Lowell’s Mayor Elisha Huntington wrote on April 14, 1846:

 “The public schools of Lowell, of every grade – primary, grammar, and high – are open to colored children, on the same conditions as to white children.
 There is not, nor ever has been, theoretically or practically, any distinction in this respect whatever.
 The colored child, as the white, attends the school that happens to be located in his neighborhood, and no fault is found or questions asked.
 He has the same right to present himself for admission to the high school.
 And if, upon examination, he is found to have the requisite literary qualifications, he is admitted there, on an equal footing with his white brother.
 I know of only one instance of a colored child in the high school, but no others have applied.
 It is free to all….This is the course that has been pursued in Lowell from the beginning, and its propriety has never been questions.
 The most of the children of the rich and the poor in Lowell, attend the public schools, and I have heard of no one’s delicate sensibilities being shocked by the course that has been pursed.”

 After Caroline Van Vronker graduated from Lowell High, Joshua Merrill, educator and publisher, wrote that she had applied as a teacher, but there were “objections on account of her color".

 Caroline Van Vronker married John Levy Lewis, a black hairdresser living and working in Lowell, on July 2, 1854.
-The last known record of Caroline Van Vronker Lewis, she was living in Lowell with her mother, Lucinda, and sisters, Hannah Jane, Henrietta Van Vronker Lewis and her brother-in-law Jerimiah Lewis, in 1855.
+The last known record of Caroline Van Vronker Lewis show her living in Lowell with her mother, Lucinda, sisters Hannah Jane and Henrietta Van Vronker Lewis, and her brother-in-law Jerimiah Lewis, in 1855.